LiibanMo/geomflow/docs/mathematical_contract.md

 # Mathematical Contract

-## Status And Authority
+## Authority

-This is the Phase 0 equation ledger for the intrinsic manifold CNF developed by Liiban Mohamud in *The Derivation of the Dynamic Chart Manifold Neural ODE Solver* (June 2026).
+This mathematical contract describes the intrinsic manifold CNF developed by Liiban Mohamud in *The Derivation of the Dynamic Chart Manifold Neural ODE Solver* (June 2026).
 Definition 3.1, Proposition 3.2, Section 3.2.1, Theorem 3.7, and its proof are the primary sources.